Common Orthodontic Problems

 If you've done any research into orthodontic treatment, chances are you've come across a list of terms you've never heard of before.
 Crossbites, overbites, tongue thrusts, oh my!
 Listed below are 12 of the most common orthodontic problems we find during our consultations in patients of all ages.
 These explanations will help you understand exactly what Dr. Bloom is looking for and give greater insight into precisely what's happening inside your mouth.

 Dental crowding is present when the teeth do not fit into the available space.
 This often results in the teeth rotating or getting pushed forward or backward rather than lining up in an orderly way.
 Dental crowing is probably the most common complaint expressed during the initial consultation.
 Correcting dental crowding will create a beautiful smile and make it easier to brush and floss, especially if the teeth are initially overlapping.
+Crowding is often correcting through the use of braces or Invisalign.
+In the case of extreme crowding, the use of a palatal expander or dental extractions may be needed.

 A narrow or undersized palate is a clinical condition that has become a popular topic of discussion and has been featured in many articles related to breathing and the airway.
 If the palate is undersized, we often find that there is insufficient room for the growing adult teeth, the patient may have difficulty breathing through their nose, there may be a posterior crossbite (discussed below), and/or the lower teeth may be tipped inward toward the tongue.
+An efficient and clinically proven solution to a narrow palate is a palatal expander.
+In more severe cases in adults patients, jaw surgery may be presented as one of the options for ideal treatment.

 Ideally, the width of the upper jaw should be greater than the lower, so that when we bite down our top jaw fits over the lower like a lid on a jar.
 If the upper teeth are tucked under the lower teeth, we call that a crossbite.
 Dr. Bloom often finds that when a patient has a posterior crossbite (a crossbite of the back teeth) the patient will often slide their jaw to the left or right to find a comfortable chewing position.
 However, that can lead to lead to asymmetrical jaw growth or other issues which are very difficult to correct later on.